PLAYING PAIN FREE:

 How do you know what is truly ergonomic and what isn’t?
 A good rule is, “If it hurts, don’t do it.”
 There should be no pain or discomfort while you are playing or after you play.
 If you experience pain or discomfort, putting up with it will not make it go away, and long-term bad habits can cause long-term chronic injury.
 Every music student should be taught good ergonomic skills from the very first lesson.

 To ensure that responsible learning and teaching of ergonomic skills is promoted and encouraged, a National Standard Board for Music Ergonomics has been created.
 Its Board of Directors consists of four of the top Music Ergonomists in the field:

 Patricia Bair, MS OTR/L CHT CLT CME, is a licensed Occupational Therapist with over 30 years experience in upper extremity injuries.
 She has certifications in Hand Therapy, Lymphedema Treatment, and is a Certified Music Ergonomist.
 She has completed courses through the University of Western Michigan, MedBridge, and is certified by the Performing Arts Medicine Association.
-At Orlando Health, a Level One Trauma Center, in the Center for Advanced Rehabilitation, she established a screening and education program for Orchestral Musicians.
+At Orlando Health’s Center for Advanced Rehabilitation, she was instrumental in establishing a program of education and screening for Orchestral musicians.